On this page:

 == -- show the last result (the value of $) in decimal format with up to 18 digits (nothing gets changed).

 & -- clear the result file hy (hy is not deleted, but will be empty).
-If buffer mode is ON, clear the buffer. $ and $$ are not changed.
+If buffer mode is on, clear the buffer. $ and $$ are not changed.

 0 -- technically this is not a command but a calculation. $ is set to 0, this also becomes the content of hy, $$ assumes the previous value of $.

 && -- add a line break to the result file hy.
-If buffer mode is ON, insert a line break in the buffer.
+If buffer mode is on, insert a line break in the buffer.

 HY -- show the content of the result file hy (unless it has more than 40 lines or 4000 characters).